Manasa: Origin

-According to Tate, Manasa as Jaratkaru was initially recognized as a daughter of sage Kashyapa and Kadru, the mother of all nagas in the Hindu epic Mahabharata.
+According to Tate, Manasa as Jaratkaru was initially recognized as a daughter of the sage Kashyapa and Kadru, the mother of all nagas in the epic Mahabharata.
 According to Bhattacharya, the Jaratkaru of the Mahabharata is not the Manasa popular in Bengal.

 By the 14th century, Manasa was identified as the goddess of fertility and marriage rites and was assimilated into the Shaiva pantheon, related to the god Shiva.
 Myths glorified her by describing that she saved Shiva after he drank the poison, and venerated her as the "remover of poison".
-Her popularity grew and spread to southern India, and her followers began to rival the earliest Shaivism (the cult of Shiva).
+Her popularity grew and spread to southern India, and the cult of her followers began to rival the earliest Shaivism (the cult of Shiva).
 As a consequence, stories attributing Manasa's birth to Shiva emerged and ultimately Shaivism adopted this indigenous goddess into the Brahmanical tradition of mainstream Hinduism.
 Alternatively, Vasudev suggests that the Bengali tale of Manasa reflects rivalry between Shaivism and the goddess-centric Shaktism.

 Iconography

-Manasa is depicted as a woman covered with snakes, sitting on a lotus platform or standing upon a snake.
+Manasa is depicted as a beautiful woman with a golden complexion (hence the nickname Gauri, Golden) and smiling face.
+She wears red garments and gold jewellery.
+She has four arms, with her upper right hand holding a shankh (conch) and her left hand holding her favorite flower - a lotus.
+Her lower left hand holds a snake and the right lower right hand displays Abhayamudra (gesture of fearlessness).
+She is covered with snakes, sitting on a lotus platform (thus known by her epithet Padmalaya) or standing upon a snake.
 She is sheltered by the canopy of the hoods of seven cobras.
-Sometimes, she is depicted with a child on her lap.
-The child is assumed to be her son, Astika.
+Sometimes, she is depicted with a child (assumed to be her son, Astika) on her lap.
+Her vahana (mount) is a swan.
+She is also accompanied by Neta (Neto), her female companion.

+In Bengal, she is rarely seen with her husband, Jaratkaru.
+In some of her idols she is shown with Behula and Lakshminder.

 Legend

 Mahabharata

-The Mahabharata tells the story of Manasa's marriage.
+The Mahabharata mentions Manasa (known here as Jaratkaru) in passing reference in the tale of Jaratkaru and Astika.
 Sage Jaratkaru practised severe austerities and had decided to abstain from marriage.
 Once, he came across a group of men hanging from a tree upside down.
 These men were his ancestors, who were doomed to misery as their children had not performed their last rites.
 So, they advised Jaratkaru to marry and have a son who could free them of those miseries by performing the ceremonies.
 Vasuki offered his sister Manasa's hand to Jaratkaru.
 Manasa gave birth to a son, Astika, who freed his ancestors.
 Astika also helped in saving the naga race from destruction when King Janamejaya decided to exterminate them by sacrificing them in his yajna, called the sarpa satra.